KarstenJep/karstenjep.github.io/README.md

 Duration: Ongoing

-What started as a fun, quick foray into playing with basic animations in javascript, has now evolved into a fully animated react app that doubles as my personal website.
+What started as a fun, quick foray into playing with basic animations in vanilla javascript, has now evolved into a fully animated react typescript app that doubles as my personal website.
 This will be a project I will revisit periodically in my free time to further practice animation, experiment with interactive user experience, and look for opportunities to improve.

 ## [Demo](https://karstenjep.github.io/)

 ## EDA Project

-This application uses React, Redux, Material-UI, CSS, EmailJS (a full list of dependencies can be found in `package.json`)
+This application uses TypeScript, React, Material-UI, CSS, EmailJS, GitHub Actions, Github Pages(a full list of dependencies can be found in `package.json`)

 ## Development Setup Instructions